-Psychologists and other theorists have proposed a number of different theories centered on how children develop.
-Some of these theories are known as grand theories and attempt to explain almost every aspect of how people change and grow over the course of childhood.
+Some of these theories attempt to explain almost every aspect of how people change and grow over the course of childhood.
 In other instances, these theories focus on a more narrow aspect of development.

 Yet for much of human history, kids were simply seen as smaller versions of their adult counterparts.
 It has only been relatively recently that the field of developmental psychology has helped us understand the way children think is very different from how adults think.

 Thanks to the work of some pioneering psychologists and other researchers, we now have a much deeper and richer understanding of how kids grow.

 The theories proposed by Sigmund Freud stressed the importance of childhood events and experiences but almost exclusively focused on mental disorders rather than normal functioning.

 According to Freud, children progress through a series of psychosexual stages.
 Each stage involves satisfying a libidinal desire and can later play a role in adult personality.
 If a child does not successfully complete a stage, Freud suggested that he or she would develop a fixation that would later influence adult personality and behavior.